-- 17. (1) A Premier's intergovernmental forum consists of- - (a) the Premier of the province; - (b) the member of the Executive Council of the province who is responsible for local government in the province; - (c) any other members of the Executive Council designated by the Premier: - (d) the mayors of district and metropolitan municipalities in the province; - (e) the administrator of any of those municipalities if the municipality is subject to an intervention in terms of section 139 of the Constitution; and - (f) a municipal councillor designated by organised local government in the 35 province. - (2) The Premier is the chairperson of the forum. - (3) The Premier may invite any person not mentioned in subsection (1) to a meeting of the forum.
+17. (1) A Premier's intergovernmental forum consists of-

+- (a) the Premier of the province; - (b) the member of the Executive Council of the province who is responsible for local government in the province; - (c) other men he Executive Council designated by the Premier; - it alitan municipalities in the province; - numcipalities if the municipality is subject - $\cdot \circ$ the astitution; and

+- (f) a municipal councillor designated by organised local government in the province. - (2) The Premier is the chairperson of the forum.

+(3) The Premier may invite any person not mentioned in subsection (1) to a meeting of the forum.